joseeden/joeden/docs/005-Cybersecurity/001-Security-and-Risk-Management/046-Governance-Elements.md

 - **Institute of Electrical and Electronics Engineers (IEEE)**
   - Sets standards for telecommunications, computer engineering, and related disciplines.

+### Baselines

+These are rules that define a minimum level of security that is required throughout the organization.
+Baselines ensure consistency and compliance across different systems and platforms.

+- Platform-specific, based on industry or government standards.
+- Establish basic security settings and configurations.
+- Used to measure compliance and identify risks.
+- Updated regularly to address new threats.

+For more information, please see [Security Baselines.](/docs/005-Cybersecurity/008-Security-Operations/049-Security-Baseline.md)

+## Guidelines

+Guidelines are general statements used to recommend an approach in implementing policy and standard objectives.

+- Offer advice on best practices and preferred methods for implementing security controls.
+- Allow for discretion and adaptability based on specific circumstances and needs.
+- **Flexible**, does not specify controls or configuration settings, customizable.
+- **Not mandatory**, they are only recommendations to be considered.

 ## Procedures

-Procedures typically contains the detailed steps to complete tasks supporting departmental or organizational policies.
+Procedures define specifically how policies, standards, and guidelines will be implemented in a given situation.
+They typically contain the detailed steps to complete tasks supporting departmental or organizational policies.

 - Provide supporting data and decision criteria.
 - Address both one-time and regular occurrences.
+- May focus on a single component or an entire system.
-- Establish measurement criteria for task completion.
+- **Mandatory**, establish measurement criteria for task completion.

 Examples: